Salles-Curan

-Salles-Curan ([sal kyʁɑ̃]; Las Salas) is a commune in the Aveyron department in southern France.
+Salles-Curan ([sal kyʁɑ̃]; Las Salas) is a 1200 ha commune in the Aveyron department in southern France.
+The commune's economy is mostly linked to tourism driven by activities around the Lac de Pareloup, one of the largest artificial lakes in southern France.

 Geography

 The lac de Pareloup forms part of the commune's northern border.

 The river Céor has its source in the western part of the commune.